Active shutter 3D system: Standards

-In March 2011 Panasonic Corporation, together with XPAND 3D, have formulated the M-3DI Standard, which aims to provide industry-wide compatibility and standardization of LC Shutter Glasses.
-This movement aims to bring about compatibility among manufacturers of 3D TV, computer, notebook, home projection, and cinema with standardized LC shutter glasses that will work across all 3D hardware seamlessly.
-The current standard is Full HD 3D Glasses.
+The M-3DI Standard was a cross-manufacturer standardization initiative to increase compatibility of LC (Active) Shutter Glasses led by Panasonic in collaboration with XpanD 3D and announced in March 2011.
+It aimed to increase acceptance of 3D products by consumers by extending the agreement to various manufacturers of 3D TV, computers, notebooks, home projectors, and cinema hardware.
+As of April 2011, the agreement was joined by Hitachi, Changhong, Funai, Hisense, Mitsubishi Electric, Epson, ViewSonic, and SIM2 Multimedia S.p.A.

+In August of the same year, M-3DI was superseded by another agreement, named "Full HD 3D Glasses Initiative", formed between Panasonic, Samsung, Sony, Sharp Corporation, TCL Technology, Toshiba and Philips.
+The standardization agreement comprised consumer products including televisions, computers and projectors, also based on XpanD 3D's technology.
+The press release in the announcement said, "Universal glasses with the new IR/RF protocols will be made available in 2012, and are targeted to be backward compatible with 2011 3D active TVs."

 Field Sequential has been used in video games, VHS and VHD movies and is often referred to as HQFS for DVDs, these systems use wired or wireless LCS glasses.

 The Sensio format was used with DVDs using wireless LCS glasses.

 Each different active 3D shutter glasses implementation can operate in their own manufacturer-set frequency to match the refresh rate of the display or projector.
 Therefore, to achieve compatibility across different brands, certain glasses have been developed to be able to adjust to a broad range of frequencies.